Scope

 The process of developing a detailed and accurate model usually takes a large amount of time, often months or years; without even starting a formal analysis.
 When publishing the results on a formal analysis in a scientific paper, details of the model have to be skipped due to lack of space.

-The models presented during the MARS workshops are made available on a perennial form, so that they can be used by others and that the experiments are reproducible.
+The models presented during the MARS workshops are made available in a perennial form, so that they can be used by others and that the experiments are reproducible.
 The list of models is expected to grow as time passes, and to be as diverse as possible.
 The repository of models is hosted by Inria (France).

 Contact